Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Stacked with creatine

-Paired with NMN
+Paired with NMN, folate

 High-dose users